1988 Tennant Creek earthquakes: Earthquakes

 The sequence created two scarps on the faults; the Lake Surprise scarp on the southern side in a boomerang shape looked from bird's eye and the Kunayungku scarp on the northern side which is shorter than Lake Surprise.
 On the west-northwest trending scarps, the Lake Surprise scarp was lifted as much as 2 meters compared to the northern one and a trench across the southern LS (Lake Surprise) scarp revealed a thrust plane that was dipping 20 to 30 degrees.
 No scarp was found when the pipelines that got damage were being surveyed.
 Other articles describe the aftershock zones as dipping towards the southwest at 40 to 50 degrees from the west-northwest trending ruptures.
 The east-northeast trending Western LS scarp did display a left lateral strike-slip motion but dip-slip was the dominant characteristic.
 The slip on the Western LS fault from observations in the area was thought to be facing northward, opposite to that observed on the scarps trending west-northwest.
 It is interpreted that the preliminary epicenters of the aftershocks are displaying a northwest dip for the Western LS fault which concludes that it is a thrust fault which also proves, along with focal mechanisms inferred from waveform data, that the focal mechanism of the 3 main shocks are thrust, oblique thrust and thrust in order.

 Aftershocks

 In the following year after the sequence, more than 15,000 aftershocks were recorded by the nearby Warramunga seismic array, with some aftershocks exceeding the magnitude 5 mark.
 The aftershocks include a 5.8 which occurred 8 hours after the biggest and last mainshock, a 5.5 occurring a week after and a 5.2 occurring later in the year at September 30.

 Impacts

 As a result of the events, lengthy surface ruptures measuring up to 32 km were observed along the faults.

 Pipelines were heavily damaged as a result of the surface ruptures.
 Tennant Creek's hospital was seriously damaged.
 A few other homes were lightly damaged.
-No injures or deaths were reported and 1 million USD of damage was caused.
+No injuries or deaths were reported and US$1 million of damage was caused.